ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

-# Watson Conversation Hands-on Tutorial
+# IT Support Chat bot Tutorial

-Implement a simple IT support help-me conversation chatbot.
+Implement a simple **IT support** help-me conversation chatbot.
 The chatbot helps to streamline IT support queries by automating the dialog flow.
+Updates: 10/03/2017

 ## Business use case
 The support director wants to modernize the way to support internal staff and offload his team from basic work.
 Currently 20000 tickets are issued in a year.
 50% of the calls are answered in 7 minutes whereas there are many situations that reach up to 70 minutes for resolution.
 92% of the calls are resolved by level 1 support.
 Employees of the Case Inc engage with customer support mostly through phones.
 Today, call center agents struggle to find some of the answers in a timely fashion as the systems are not integrated.
 This results in loss of productivity and frustration on the part of the bank employees.
 Level 1 support team get frustrated at times because of unavailability of the right information and proper guidance.
 The Level 1 support has to consult the Level 2 support team members to get some answers.